deepakvase7/Rudderassignment/README.md

 Open javascript_page.html in a browser to open the website.

 It consists 'Add to cart' and 'Checkout button' which trigger the track events.

+After clicking on any of the buttons alert is displayed informing the user that button was clicked .
+Enter OK.
+To check if events are reaching to the destination .Go to the webhook url https://webhook.site/801cda44-4128-467e-8c07-139d39ac850f

 ******** Step 3 ********
 Moved to developer setup / docker